dberg918/automation.scripts/README.md

 Chappy is a cute little 30-line bash script that parses exported label tracks from Audacity.

 ## Try it!
-Clone the repository and run `./chappy.sh labels.txt` from the root directory.
+Clone the repository and run `./chappy.sh tests/labels.txt` from the root directory.
 You should now have two files in your directory, `labels.vtt` and `labels.chapters`.

 ## What the what?
 We use this script at [Lovey Dummies][ld] to prepare chapters for our podcast.
 The `vtt` file is used for chapters on the